ghi-electronics/Documentation/software/tinyclr/tutorials/uart.md

 > [!Tip]
 > Once you type += after the event, hit the tab key and Visual Studio will automatically create the event for you.

----

-## RS232
-UART uses the processor's voltage levels (logic levels) for transferring data.
-On the SITCore this is 0 to 3.3 volts.
-In the early days of computers, UARTs used -12 to +12 volts to communicate reliably over longer distances.
-This is known as the RS232 standard.

-Some PCs still include serial ports, but those are RS232 serial ports.
-A voltage level shifter is needed to properly connect a logic level UART to an RS232 device.

-> [!Warning]
-> Connecting your device to an RS232 port without a proper voltage level shifter can damage your device.